adamant/adamant.language.reference/contracts.md

   * `@requires` - enforces preconditions.
 Has immutable access to all parameter values and the public interface of the current class.
   * `@ensures` - enforces postconditions.
 Has access to the original value of arguments, new and old state of the current class and return value.
 Can access the return value with the name `return`
-  * `@invariant` - must old before and after every method of a class.
+  * `@invariant` - must hold before and after every method of a class.
 I assume this is only public methods, but perhaps there needs to be a way to declare invariants that apply to private methods as well.

 Not sure how contracts being attributes interacts with the fact that they need to apply to subtyping.